hxlnt/nobadmemories.com/blog/2022/05/printmaking-as-play.md

         <div class="row">
             <div class="col-md-8">

-StencilPro has since been discontinued, but the LED idea was interesting, and in the interest of changing a single variable at a time, I was curious to try it with an original Print Gocco master.
 However, once I started researching the technical details behind the Print Gocco's functionality, I learned that the flashbulbs weren't originally used as a source of light in the device but as a source of *heat.*

 The Print Gocco master is comprised of a thin paper sandwiched into a cardboard frame.
 One side of the paper is coated with a thermoplastic layer that is selectively melted away when the flashbulbs fire: Heat radiates from the carbon in the original image's photocopy toner and melts away the image portion.